genexplain/geneXplainR/paper/paper.md

 ## Support

-If you find an issue, we would be happy if you let us know either by writing an e-mail to <info@genexplain.com> or to the GitHub issue system (<https://github.com/genexplain/geneXplainR/issues>).
+Issue reports and support requests are welcome either by writing an e-mail to <info@genexplain.com> or through the GitHub issue system (<https://github.com/genexplain/geneXplainR/issues>).

 # References